Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case

 Denote

-The $\mathbb C^2$ space is naturally embedded into $\mathcal F_{\rm b}(\mathbb C^2)$ if we identify $\ket a=c^\dag_{za}\ket{\rm vac}$ and $H\ket a=c^\dag_{xa}\ket{\rm vac}$, $a\in\{0,1\}$.
+The $\mathbb C^2$ space is naturally embedded into $\mathcal F(\mathbb C^2)$ if we identify $\ket a=c^\dag_{za}\ket{\rm vac}$ and $H\ket a=c^\dag_{xa}\ket{\rm vac}$, $a\in\{0,1\}$.

 Consider the case of the perfect detection, i.e., each detector fires whenever it is hit by at least one photon.
-Then the measurement in the basis $b\in\{z,x\}$ is described by the probability operator valued measure (POVM) $\{\tilde P_\varnothing,\tilde P_0,\tilde P_1,\tilde P_{01}\}$, where the operators correspond to four possible outcomes: no click, only detector 0 clicks, only detector 1 clicks, and both detector clicks (double click), and
+Then, the measurement in the basis $b\in\{z,x\}$ is described by the positive operator-valued measure (POVM; in book \cite{Holevo} it is argued that a more precise term for this notion is ``probability operator-valued measure'') $\{\tilde P_\varnothing,\tilde P_0,\tilde P_1,\tilde P_{01}\}$, where the operators correspond to four possible outcomes: no click, only detector 0 clicks, only detector 1 clicks, and both detectors click (double click), and